andycranston/ghpush-win/README.md

 First make sure you have set the `GHPASS` environment variable to hold your current Github account password.

-Next whenever you would type:
+Now whenever you would type:

 ```
 git push origin master